dheerajsk/ProjectManagement/README.md

 # Learning Outcome
 On completion of the project Learners will be familiar with below tools and concepts
-1. React framework and its features
+1. Angular framework and its features
 2.	.Net Core framework
 3. TDD (Test driven development)
 4. Web Api